kettanaito/react-advanced-form/docs/architecture/reactive-props.md

 # Reactive props

-> This is a highly experimental technology and it may be changed, or even removed in the future releases.
+> This is a highly experimental technology and it may be changed, or  removed in the future releases.

 * [Specification](#specification)
 * [Declaration](#declaration)